Speeding in Connecticut

 Speeding occurs when a person operating a motor vehicle fails to recognize the speed limit in a given area.
 If you operate a motor vehicle above the speed limit, the police have the right to stop you and issue you a speeding ticket.

 In some cases, when you get pulled over for speeding, a police officer might choose to issue you a verbal warning instead of a speeding ticket.
 This happens sometimes if you have no previous speeding or driving infractions, your reasons for speeding, and if you did not drive at a speed considered reckless.
 In the state of Connecticut, 20 MPH over the speed limit is considered “reckless driving”.
 A verbal warning will not result in a speeding ticket, but there will be a record of this warning in the police officer’s notes and it could be entered into the police database.

-In most cases, a police officer will issue you a speeding ticket if they catch you speeding in Connecticut.
+In most cases, a police officer will issue you a speeding ticket in CT if they catch you speeding.
 If given a speeding ticket, the ticket will require that you pay a fine unless you plead Not Guilty and fight it in court.
 Your fine will vary based on how fast you drove and the speed limit in the area where you got pulled over.
 Currently, speeding fines range from $200 to $500.
 If you simply pay the speeding ticket or if you challenge the ticket and are found not guilty in court, you won’t get any points on your driver’s license.
 The only case in which you will get points for a regular speeding ticket is if you plead not guilty and are found guilty by the court.
 You can learn more about driver’s license points on our points page.